Cambodia’s Tourism Authority (Apsara) is trying to improve the environment in Angkor by banning food to reduce littering.

 The Cambodian Apsara Authority has banned Angkor visitors from eating food inside of the World Heritage complex in Siem Reap, Cambodia.

 From January to December of 2018, the number of foreign visitors to the park rose to 2.5 million, according to a statement released by the state-run Angkor Enterprise Institute in January 2019.
+This year, in 2019, there has been a decline in the number of tourists and revenue.

 The world-famous Angkor Archaeological Park generated $116.6 million in income from entry tickets last year.
 That’s an 8% increase compared to the previous year.